apacheli/bloons-automation/README.md

 - Open Bloons TD 6 and stay on the home screen
 - Clone the repository with git:
   `$ git clone https://github.com/apacheli/bloons-automation`
+- Go to the cloned directory: `$ cd bloons-automation`
 - Run the script: `$ py main.py`

 For convenience, make sure your level is high so you can keep it running